Read the Other Blogs in the Accident-Prone Tourist Series:

 Don't let these circumstances dampen your love of Ireland!
 We hope your luggage makes its way back to you in short order, and intact.
 In the meantime, let's tackle the issue of your missing prescription medications right away.

-In the case of lost or stolen prescription medications abroad, On Call recommends that you first visit a clinic or physician who could provide you with a local prescription.
-If the prescribed medication is not available, or if it’s sold under a different name, On Call can provide a list of safe, alternative drugs for your condition.
+On Call International recommends that you first visit a clinic or physician who could provide you with a local prescription.
+If the prescribed medication is not available, or if it’s sold under a different name, On Call International can provide a list of safe, alternative drugs for your condition.

-To reach On Call, contact the Tokio Marine HCC – MIS Group customer service department as you would with any other customer service inquiry.
 Our customer service team can be reached at (800) 605-2282.
-To view other travel assistance services that accompany your Atlas plan, click here.
+View other travel assistance services that accompany your Atlas plan.

-Please note that Ireland is one of 130 countries and territories worldwide where Tokio Marine HCC - MIS Group maintains relationships with hospitals and doctors.
-In fact, should you go the first route and need to schedule a new-patient appointment, we can help you locate the appropriate local healthcare professional.
-Simply phone us at 1-800-605-2282 or 1-317-262-2132.
+If should you go the first route and need to schedule a new-patient appointment, we can help you locate the appropriate local healthcare professional.
+Simply visit our “Find a Doctor Page” or phone us at 1-800-605-2282 or 1-317-262-2132.

-As for your clothing and other lost items, the fact that TM HCC - MIS Group travel policies provide coverage for lost checked luggage will ease your concerns.
-Our Atlas Travel policy provides up to $500 in coverage (per certificate period), whereas Atlas Premium offers up to $1,000 (per certificate period).
-This lost checked luggage benefit covers the replacement of clothes and personal hygiene items, not to exceed $50 on any one item.
+As for your clothing and other lost items, the fact that Tokio Marine HCC — MIS Group Atlas policies provide coverage for lost checked luggage will ease your concerns.
+Our Atlas Travel policy provides up to $1,000 in coverage.
+This benefit isn’t subject to your deductible.

 Feel free to give us a call for further clarification, or if you have additional questions, at 1-800-605-2282.